-Albany Medical Center’s Children’s Hospital has a part-time, licensed, board-certified music therapist on staff.
+The Bernard and Millie Duker Children’s Hospital at Albany Medical Center has a part-time, licensed, board-certified music therapist on staff.
 She works with infants, adolescents and teens.
-Music therapy is available to all Pediatric patients, including Center for Childhood Cancer and Blood Disorders, In-Patient, Pediatric Intensive Care Unit, and the Epilepsy Monitoring Unit.
+Music therapy is available to all pediatric patients, including the Melodies Center for Childhood Cancer and Blood Disorders, In-Patient, Pediatric Intensive Care Unit, and the Epilepsy Monitoring Unit.

 What is music therapy?